MobileTeleSystems/etl-entities/docs/hwm/key_value/index.rst

 - **Non-Decreasing Values**: The ``KeyValueHWM`` class is designed to handle only non-decreasing values.
 During the update process, if the new offset provided for a given partition is less than the current offset, the value will not be updated.

 - **Incomplete Key Updates**: If a key is not included in new hwm value, its value remains unchanged.
-This is essential because keys in systems like Kafka (partitions) cannot be deleted, and their last known
+This is essential because keys in systems like Kafka (partitions) cannot be deleted, and their last known position is left intact.